carbon-language/carbon-lang/docs/project/milestones.md

 That said, this is about as concrete as we can get for a milestone that remains years in the future.
 The full scope of requirements for this milestone will be defined as we complete 0.1 and begin getting feedback on it.
-Currently, we just call out specific features that we are actively deferring until 0.2 but without being listed somewhere could cause confusion.
+Currently, we just call out specific features that we are actively deferring until at least 0.2 but without being listed somewhere could cause confusion.

 ### Features explicitly deferred until at least 0.2